Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. On File Explorer, right click on the **DeviceComplianceOnboardingPackage** file and select extract all.

-1. On Extract Compressed zip folder, window with default loaction click on Extract.
+1. On Extract Compressed zip folder, window with default location click on Extract.

    >**Note**: You must enable device monitoring and onboard your endpoints before you can monitor and protect sensitive items on a device.
 Both of these actions are done in the Microsoft Purview compliance portal.